Karoly Tackas: Switching Hands In Order To Win.

 He was back, and ready for the 1940 Tokyo games.

-But in 1939, the same Germany that hosted the world igniting global war by attacking Poland.
+Germany ignited a global war by attacking Poland.
 The 1940 Olympics were canceled.
 And so were the 1944 games.

 He grew depressed and frustrated.
 Yet through all of this, Karoly persisted.
 Shooting.
 Training.
 Improving his craft.

-It was 10 years later -- in 1948 -- when the world finally came together in London, just three years after being torn apart by global war.
+It was a full 10 years later -- in 1948 -- when the world would finally come together for the Olympics games set in London.

 As British athlete John Mark circled the track in Wembley stadium to light the cauldron in front of thousands, the stadium’s marquee held these words:

 “The important thing in the Olympic Games is not winning, but taking part.
 The essential thing in life is not conquering, but fighting well”

 He had fought well to come back from the hospital bed to his country’s winner’s podium.
 Now it would be time to step onto the global stage and fight for his dream.
 Gold in the 25 meter rapid fire pistol event.